By Special Request (Carmen McRae album)

-By Special Request is a studio album by American jazz singer Carmen McRae, released in 1956 and became her first release on Decca Records.
-In some songs, McRae is joined by the Matt Matthews quintet, while others feature pianist Dick Katz, guitarist Mundell Lowe, bassist Wendell Marshall and her ex-husband Kenny Clarke on drums.
-MacRae plays the piano in "Supper Time".
+By Special Request is a 1955 studio album by American jazz singer Carmen McRae, her first release on Decca Records.
+In some songs, McRae is joined by the Matt Matthews quintet, while others feature pianist Dick Katz, guitarist Mundell Lowe, bassist Wendell Marshall, and her ex-husband Kenny Clarke on drums.
+McRae plays piano on "Supper Time", and Billy Strayhorn plays piano on his own composition, "Something to Live For".

 Critical reception

 Scott Yanow of AllMusic wrote in his review that "although MacRae's voice is higher than it would be and her style is not as recognizable, she was already a top-notch singer at this early stage."
 Music critic Gary Giddins also noted that when he first heard the album in the 1970s, he could hardly believe it: "a whole other Carmen, from the supper-club era, singing in a lilting, oddly sweet, even buttery voice."